rifter42/WAAD-ICA1/06-post-query/README.md

-## 05-get-query
+## 06-post-query
-An example of GET query in express
+An example of POST query in express

 ### Running the application
   - `npm install`